 Alcohol - aged 18 years+

-Avoid any alcohol containing gluten or you will risk damaging your gut.
 Cider, wine, sherry, spirits, port and liqueurs are all suitable for people with coeliac disease and there are some speciality gluten free beers, lagers, stouts and ales available.
 You can find a list of specially manufactured gluten free beers, lagers and ales in the Drinks section of your Food and Drink Guide, or if you are a Member, on our online Food and Drink Information and our Gluten Free Food Checker app.

 All spirits are distilled during the manufacturing process, so even when a cereal that contains gluten as an ingredient is used, this process removes any trace of gluten.
 Therefore, all spirit drinks (including malt whisky which is made from barley) are safe for people with coeliac disease.